antivoland/amazon-test/README.md

 You need specify chunk size (then it will be ⌈N/chunkSize⌉ chunks total) and executor service.
 Each chunk will be processed in parallel (except folding left as I said before).

-Filtering method may be optimized of course.
+Filtering method may be optimized.

+We can further serialize in some way our sublists and operators and compute the result using a distributed computing cluster instead of running on a single server.

 ### Empty MyList